About This Disease

 Spider bites may occur when humans come into direct contact with spiders when working in the garden, outdoors and around the home.

 Diagnosis of spider bite is based on recent history and signs and symptoms.
-Specific diagnosis may be difficult to confirm without seeing the spider bit.
-Confirmation requires identification of the spider, seeing the spider bite the individual and exclusion of other possible sources.
+Specific diagnosis may be difficult to confirm without identification of the spider.
+Confirmation requires identification of the spider, evaluation of bite area, and exclusion of other possible sources of insect bites or injuries.

-- Wear protective clothing such as long covered sleeves, long pants, hats, gloves and boots when handling piles of materials, lumber and rocks, etc..
+- Wear protective clothing such as long covered sleeves, long pants, hats, gloves and boots when handling piles of materials, lumber, rocks, etc.

 - Eliminate tall grasses and reduce debris and rubble from outdoor work areas.